gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 not among crew-caste Bantangui or even Thindi royalty, seen anyone be as cutting to a servant as *that woman*.

 But no, I had been trained too well.
-Do only what is necessary---that was one of the first lessons our teachers beat into us, along with loyalty, patience, and the importance of dying in silence.
-The Four Paramount Virtues of a Spy---even now, I could probably recite the whole tutorial from memory.
+Do only what is necessary—that was one of the first lessons our teachers beat into us, along with loyalty, patience, and the importance of dying in silence.
+The Four Paramount Virtues of a Spy—even now, I could probably recite the whole tutorial from memory.
 Coriandel had welcomed me, to all eyes just a poor woman of noble birth fleeing an arranged marriage to a man thrice my age, but that didn't mean the emir's spies were not watching me.
 I had to be cautious.